Turin Brakes: 2002–2004: Ether Song and mainstream success

 Following the success and stress of Ether Song, the band took a short break, but not before touring Australia and New Zealand and releasing a DJ mix album for Azuli Records' Late Night Tales series in February 2004.
 The mix album (2004) was a collection of some of their favourite songs and main influences, and also contained The Rolling Stones song "Moonlight Mile" as a cover.
 The band have done some DJ sets in the London area over the years.

 The band spent the first half of 2004 writing and recording new material in their own studio, which they built in Brixton, London.
 That summer, they played a successful set at Somerset House, playing a selection of old and new material, including future singles Fishing For A Dream and Over And Over.
-Later that year, they found themselves part of the Band Aid 20 cast for the revamped Noughties take on Do They Know It’s Christmas, alongside Paul McCartney, Radiohead and Robbie Williams, giving them to date their only chart topper in the process.
+Later that year, they found themselves part of the Band Aid 20 cast for the revamped Noughties take on Do They Know It’s Christmas, alongside Paul McCartney, Radiohead and Robbie Williams, giving them their only chart topper to date in the process.

 2005: JackInABox and Live at the Palladium

 Their third album, Jackinabox, was released to critical acclaim in early June 2005.
-Preceded by the single "Fishing for a Dream," which did not do as well as the band hoped (charting at 32).
-Despite the lack of airplay or a hit single JackInABox still sold quite well, entering the Top 10 of the UK Albums Chart in its first week and certified Silver by the BPI on 10 June 2005.
+It was preceded by the single "Fishing for a Dream," which did not do as well as the band had hoped (charting at 32).
+Despite the lack of airplay or a hit single, JackInABox still sold quite well, entering the Top 10 of the UK Albums Chart in its first week and certified Silver by the BPI on 10 June 2005.
 The album was supported by the group's first full-band tour of the United States, as well as the single "Over and Over," which was serviced to U.S. radio.

-Following the success of Jackinabox and its subsequent tour, a download-only album, Live at the Palladium, recorded in London was released in November 2005.
+Following the success of Jackinabox and its subsequent tour, a download-only album, Live at the Palladium (recorded in London) was released in November 2005.
 Released one day after the concert took place in London, it was available on the band's website.
-Later it also got a release on iTunes and did well in the download charts.
-In the October / November 2005 tour, the band also sold the Red Moon EP.
+Later it was also released on iTunes and did well in the download charts.
+During the October / November 2005 tour, the band also sold the Red Moon EP.
 This acoustic EP featured a new (acoustic) version of "Red Moon", two new songs (live favourite Jet Trail and Love Is All You Deserve) and the Red Hot Chili Peppers cover "Breaking The Girl" (recorded at KCRW).